jabrio/Serverless_EDEM_2025/AWS/README.md

 - Clone this **repo**
 - For this demo, we will be able to work both **locally** and in the **cloud shell**.
--Go to the **IAM Console**, navigate to the *Users* section, and create a new user.
+- Go to the **IAM Console**, navigate to the *Users* section, and create a new user.
 We will use this user's security credentials for our exercises.

 - Create a Python environment using Anaconda, selecting **Python 3.10 or 3.11** as the version.